webrcade/webrcade-docs/docs/platforms/xbox/index.md

 ## Game and Browsing Controls

-The Microsoft Edge browser for Xbox support two distinct control modes, `Game` and `Browsing`. `Game` mode is used when navigating the webЯcade front-end or playing games.
+The Microsoft Edge browser for Xbox support two distinct control modes, `Game` and `Browsing`. `Game` mode is used when navigating the webЯcade player (front-end) or playing games.
 The `Browsing` mode can be used to access the navigation bar at the top (address, settings, etc.).

 Holding down the :material-microsoft-xbox-controller-menu: `Menu` button when in `Game` mode will switch to `Browsing` mode and display a context menu similar to the one shown in the screen below.